Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/finger food.md

 Obviously, this isn't as easy as it sounds: there's a lot of interaction between squares, fingers from opponents, and rules from expansions (such as the _recipe book_).

 A game that's extremely easy to teach and start, while providing endless opportunities for strategy and scoring!
 Just print a few boards, take them with you wherever you go, and you can always instantly play a game with others.

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/finger-food/) explaining how I designed this game.

 ## What's special?